 Can you run A/B tests without any cookies at all?

 Yes.
 Server-side and edge-based assignment choose a variant before the page renders, and privacy analytics measure outcomes in aggregate.
-Neither requires a persistent cookie, so you can test without storing anything that identifies a visitor.
+Neither requires a persistent cookie.
+You can run a complete experiment — from traffic split to result — without storing anything that identifies a visitor.

 Do cookieless A/B tests need a consent banner?

-If your method sets no personal-data cookie and measures only aggregate outcomes, it typically falls outside the consent requirements that apply to tracking technologies.
-Confirm with your own legal review, since rules vary by jurisdiction and exact implementation.
+If your implementation sets no personal-data cookie and measures only aggregate outcomes, the test itself typically falls outside the consent requirements that apply to tracking technologies.
+That said, the legal answer depends on your exact implementation and jurisdiction.
+Get it checked — the ePrivacy rules in some EU member states go further than GDPR on this specific question.

 How long should a test run?

 Long enough to reach your pre-calculated sample size and cover at least one full week, ideally two.
-Stopping the instant a variant looks ahead is the fastest way to ship a false winner.
+Stopping the instant a variant looks ahead is the fastest way to ship a false winner — and shipping a false winner is worse than not testing at all, because it gives you false confidence.

 Won’t I lose accuracy without per-user tracking?

-For the questions most experiments ask — “does B convert better than A?” — aggregate measurement is enough.
-You give up long-horizon individual journeys, but you gain clean samples, no consent skew, and faster pages.
+For the questions most experiments actually ask — “does B convert better than A?” — aggregate measurement is enough.
+You give up long-horizon individual journeys, but you gain clean, unbiased samples, no consent skew, and faster pages.
+The tradeoff is almost always worth it.

 Start Testing the Ethical Way